shellistic/WaveWiz/README.md

    *Air, Fresh Water, Sea Water, Ice, Clay, Saturated Sand, Barium Titanate, Cold Rolled Steel, Purified Iron, Mu Metal, 2-81 Permalloy, Copper, Gold, Aluminum, Tungsten, Graphite, Diamond, Silicon, Glass, Kiln Dried Wood & PTFE (Teflon).*

 Once a **material** has been given, the next prompt will ask you to specify the operating frequency the material is running at.
-The calculations then process, and **return the relevant results**.
+The calculations then process, and **print out the relevant results**.

 You can then chose to run another calculation by typing (Y)es, or, (N)o to quit the script (gracefully).